DNA Test Results in an Average of 4 Working Days

-- Legally defensible DNA Paternity and Relationship Test Results in 5 working days or less
+- Legally defensible DNA Paternity and Relationship Test Results in an average of 4 working days

 - DNA Paternity and Relationship testing undertaken at quality assured Ministry of Justice and ISO 17025 accredited laboratories

 - Pricing in accordance with LAA codified rates